 As noted, while Worthington melts to a good clear it has serious gelling problems (characteristic of Gerstley Borate).
 An issue with Worthington is shivering and fracturing of ware when glazed only on the inside (its thermal expansion was too low).
 This recipe raises thermal expansion (by adding Na2O), the result is a glaze that fits a much wider range of bodies.

-Dipping ware in Zero3 Transparent is just so much easier than trying to paint on commercial, slow drying clears.
+Dipping ware in Zero3 Transparent is just so much easier than trying to paint on commercial, slow-drying clears.
 It produces a slurry with very nice suspension, drying and application properties.
-It naturally gels at around 1.53 specific gravity (in our circumstances), but we add water to bring it down to about 1.46-1.47 and add Epsom Salts to gel it back up (google glaze thixotropy to learn more).
+But, when dipping, there is a danger of getting it on too thick (meaning it could run downward during firing).
+It naturally gels at around 1.53 specific gravity (in our circumstances) and can be thinned with water down to 1.51-1.52 and appears like it would work well.
+But if the porcelain is bisque fired to 1600F, the absorbency will make this glaze go on too thick, even after a quick dip.
+There are two solutions: Bisque higher to reduce absorbency (however this approach will increase drying time).
+Or, add water to bring it down to about 1.46-1.47 specific gravity and add Epsom Salts to gel it back up (google "glaze thixotropy" to learn more).
 This produces a slurry that applies very well in an even layer to low or high porosity bisque (the gel makes it hang on without running or dripping).
-However extra water means that it dries slower on dense bisque.

 As a clear overglaze to finish your decorated ware, this glaze has a number of other advantages over commercial clear glazes: